BatteriesMarch 29, 20268 min read

 The deciding factor usually comes down to your existing solar setup.
 If you have Enphase micro-inverters, go with Enphase batteries.
 If you are starting fresh or want maximum backup power per unit, go with Tesla.
 Either way, you are making a smart investment for Arizona energy independence.

 Compare all three major options in our complete Arizona battery comparison, or check the EcoFlow vs Tesla comparison for a budget-friendly alternative.
-Run your personal numbers with our battery calculator.
+Run your personal numbers with our Powerwall Payback Calculator.

 Recommended Partners